 A Comprehensive Approach to Maternal Health

-The European Institute of Women’s Health invite you to our upcoming webinar ‘A Comprehensive Approach to Maternal Health’.
-This exciting 1-hour event will launch our latest publication ‘Maternal Health in the European Union’, an in-depth report looking at all areas of maternal health from pregnancy to childbirth and postpartum.
-Maternal health and wellbeing are influenced by wide variety of factors including the social and commercial determinants of health, health systems, laws, policies and research, among others.
-This webinar will synthesise and amplify key pieces of evidence and recommendations from this report.
+This exciting 1-hour event launched our latest publication ‘Maternal Health in the European Union’, an in-depth report looking at all areas of maternal health from pregnancy to childbirth and postpartum.
+Maternal health and wellbeing are influenced by a wide variety of factors including the social and commercial determinants of health, health systems, laws, policies and research, among others.
+This webinar synthesised and amplified key pieces of evidence and recommendations from this report.

-We will bring together experts in the field, policymakers, healthcare professionals, and women with lived experience to discuss the multifaceted strategies needed to promote maternal health.
-Together, we will raise awareness of maternal health inequities, illustrate examples of good practice in maternal health, foster collaboration and provide concrete recommendations on how maternal health can be improved across Member States.
+We brought together experts in the field, policymakers, healthcare professionals, and women with lived experience to discuss the multifaceted strategies needed to promote maternal health.
+Together, we raised awareness of maternal health inequities, illustrated examples of good practice in maternal health, fostered collaboration and provided concrete recommendations on how maternal health can be improved across Member States.

 Let’s champion a comprehensive approach to maternal health!